-You may be able to find free templates of governing documents online, or you could work with a business lawyer to create governing documents that are tailored to your specific needs.
+You may be able to find free templates of governing documents online, or you could work with a business attorney to create governing documents that are tailored to your specific needs.

-Each region and country has its own rules for how to create a business.
-Regulations can impact which business structure you can choose, and the costs associated with running each entity type.
+State regulations can impact which entity you can choose, and the costs associated with running each entity type.
 Your choices may also be limited by the line of work you're in and how many business partners run the company.

 You don't have to create your business entity in the state where you live, but your business will have to have a registered agent and physical address in the state where the business is registered so that the state government and courts can contact it.